tchajed/sys-verif-fa25/docs/notes/ownership.md

 Similarly, `struct.make` takes a struct declaration and a list of field values and assembles them into a struct value, a tuple with all the fields.
 This is needed since a struct literal in Go need not be in the same order as the declaration (what would go wrong if we assumed it was?) and because fields can be omitted, in which case they get the zero value for their type.
 The declaration records both the order of the fields and the types for this reason.

-Goose has a nice set of reasoning principles for structs, which extend the basic points-to assertion we've been using for heap locations.
-Let's see what specifications for the code above look like.
+## Ownership of structs

+Goose has two key ideas for reasoning about structs: first, the typed points-to assertion allows ownership over structs, not just base data, and second, a points-to with a struct value is actually a separating conjunction of all of its fields.

+To see these ideas in action, let's start with a function that doesn't involve ownership:

 ```rocq
 Lemma wp_ExamplePerson :